Can you manage a newsletter AND a book? (video)

 If you can write 300 words — the length of a long email — in that time, five days a week, you will have 78,000 words inside of a year.
 That’s more than enough for a book.

 Just make sure the time you chose is going to be mostly protected from the demands of others.
 That’s why I like 6 am.
-No client meetings at that time and my phone doesn’t ring then, either.
+No client meetings and my phone doesn’t ring then, either.
 Another alternative might be lunch time.
 Can you go to a nearby café or library and work uninterrupted for 30 minutes?
 If so, that would be a great habit to build.

 Sure, they were on the same subject, but that helped me.
 The research I did for my newsletter could also be used for my book.
 In other words, I got a gigantic twofer!

 Also, be aware that if you’re looking for a conventional publisher, many of them will expect you to have a newsletter.
 They’ll see it as a key part of your book marketing plan.
-Newsletters allow you reach potential readers regularly, and in a friendly way.
+Newsletters allow you to reach potential readers regularly, and in a friendly way.
 The bigger your email distribution list, the more publishers will be interested in hearing from you.
 I include a link below on the benefits of newsletters.

 So, in a very real sense, the success of your newsletter will be intrinsically linked to the success of your book.
 I hope that makes you feel better about spending time on both of these projects.